arabidopsis/footprint/README.md

 # footprint 👣

 I use this to generate config files for my flask apps.
 Currently systemd and nginx.
-It only depends on Flask (which should alread be in the virtualenv) and invoke (which I might refactor at some stage). e.g.
+It only depends on Flask (which should alread be in the virtualenv).

 ```bash
 footprint config nginx . www.example.com > example.conf